 Frans joined the Greenpeace Canada board in 2014 with 35 years of experience in public accounting and finance, as well as a wealth of experience in non-profit boards and audit committees.
-Formally retired from the financial sector, Frans remains a firm believer that Greenpeace's points of view are worth hearing and should be listened to far and wide.
+Formally retired from the financial sector, Frans remains a firm believer that Greenpeace’s points of view are worth hearing and should be listened to far and wide.